exercemus/exercises/README.md

 You can use the exercise data directly in your code from here: https://github.com/exercemus/exercises/raw/main/exercises-minified.json

 ## NOTICE
-This list is still a WIP, so please expect format changes.
+This list is still a WIP, so please expect duplicates until I can manually remove them.
 However, feel free to use the data as-is.

 ## Format
 `exercises.json` has the following fields: